yvzsrt/helm-charts/README.md

 2. When you modify a chart, you must increase the version in `Chart.yaml`.
 You may also need to update other charts that depend on your chart.

+# Two ONT/RG conf
+1- for freeradius: user1 user has to be added
+2- for rg2: user1 has to be added to /etc/wpa_supplicant/wpa_supplicant.conf (sed -i 's/user/user1/g' wpa_supplicant.conf #no vi installed)